-Obligation control system consists of one Microsoft Excel Master Control Log per Fiscal Year that continuously tracks training vouchers and other obligations.
-Data fields within this system include voucher control number, date of issuance, training institution, client name, category of training, funding stream, dates of training, counselor initials and dollar amount of training.
-Carroll County also uses specially designed Excel spreadsheets to maintain obligations monthly against available grant funds.
+Carroll County uses specially designed Excel spreadsheets to maintain obligations monthly against available grant funds.
+Data fields within this system include voucher control number, date of issuance, training institution, client name, funding stream, dates of training, staff initials and dollar amount of training

-ITA payment system,
+• ITA payment system,

 Documented procedures exist for all steps within the payment process.
-Briefly stated, the invoices that are received are compared against corresponding ITAs/vouchers that are issued and also against the Obligation Master Control Log as referenced above.
+Briefly stated, the invoices that are received are compared against corresponding ITAs/vouchers that are issued and also against the Excel spreadsheets as referenced above.
 Verification of the accuracy of client name, training name, dates of training, dollar amount of training and attendance of the customer is completed by the Fiscal Manager.
 Once verification is completed, payment process is begun.
 All payment requests are routed to management for approval before submitting to the CCG Accounts Payable department for processing.
 Processing of check disbursements and mailings are completed by the CCG Accounts Payable department.